Lalith0411/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

   1. Now two windows must open
       i) virtuoso/command interpreter window
     	ii)”Whats New…”
   2. Close the 2nd window
   3. Use 1st window i.e virtuoso window (CIW) for further processing.
       i.
 Create a New Library
       ii.
-Create Schematic Cell view. iii.
+Create Schematic Cell view.
+      iii.
 Create the Symbol for schematic Cell view. iv.
 Create the test Cell view.
       v.
 Analog simulation by spectre

 ### Steps for Schematic Simulation using Cadence:
 i)	Procedure for Creating New Library.
-•	File –New – Library
+- File –New – Library
-•	Name: Give name for ur library Ex: VLSILAB_EXP_1
+- Name: Give name for ur library Ex: VLSILAB_EXP_1
-•	Enable Attach to an existing technology library, Click OK
+- Enable Attach to an existing technology library, Click OK
-•	Attach the library to the technology library gpdk045.Click OK ii)	Create Schematic Cell view.
+- Attach the library to the technology library gpdk045.Click OK.

+ii)	Create Schematic Cell view.
 •	Go to 1st window i.e virtuoso (CIW)
 •	File-New-Cell view
 •	Setup the new file form